vaclavak/SkyLoom/README.md

 ## ✨ Features

-- **Dungeon Alerts:** Automatically gain alerts when the blood room is cleared, opened, and more.
+- **Dungeon Alerts:** Automatically gain alerts when the blood room is cleared
-- **Mining:** Commission and powder chest counters.
+- **Mining:** Powder chest counter.
+- **Scam prevention** Attempts to stop the overflux capacitor scam, with more scam prevention features coming in the future!
 - **More coming soon!** I am actively working on improving SkyQuill for the best experience possible!

 > _SkyQuill is made with care by SkyBlock players, for SkyBlock players!_